HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step7.md

 To prevent any issues during the optimization procedure, click the "DOWNLOAD .HTACCESS" button for downloading a backup file about your server configuration file.
 Next, click the "CONTINUE" button to optimize the firewall.

 ![Wordfence popup page for optimize the wordfence firewall](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/improve_system_security/image/wordfence_optimize_wordpress_firewall.png)

+If installed successfully, you should see an alert appear with the message "Nice work!
+The firewall is now optimized."
+Click the "CLOSE" button to continue.